Madou Plaza Tower

-Architecture
+Description

-The 33-story core of the Madou Tower was built in just over a month and has been compared as a smaller version of the MetLife Building in New York City.
+The 33-storey core of the Madou Plaza Tower was built in just over a month and has been compared as a smaller version of the MetLife Building in New York City.
 There is a high voltage transformer in the basement for power, along with a 1360 kW emergency generator added during renovation.
 Two lifts connect to the parking garage.

 During the 2002–2006 renovation, the building's height was increased from 112 m to 120 m and office space was increased by 10000 m2 to 40000 m2, requiring the building to be reshaped and strengthened.
 The renovation won the MIPIM Award 2006 in the 'Refurbished Office Buildings' category.

-Commission
+European Commission

-The European Commission bought the building on 13 March 2006 inaugurating it on 19 April when its 1500 employees moved in.
+The European Commission bought the building on 13 March 2006, inaugurating it on 19 April when its 1,500 employees moved in.
 Based in Madou, as of 2007, were the Directorates-General for Communication, Informatics, and Education and Culture and the Executive Agency for Competitiveness and Innovation.
-Staff were previously based on the Axa-building on square Schuman, which was to be demolished.
-Since late 2012 it has hosted the Directorate-General for Competition.
+Staff were previously based on the Axa building on the Robert Schuman Roundabout, which was to be demolished.
+Since late 2012, it has hosted the Directorate-General for Competition.